dapr/quickstarts/tutorials/workflow/java/versioning/README.md

 This tutorial demonstrates two strategies for versioning your workflows.
 For more information about workflow versioning, see the [Dapr docs](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-features-concepts/#versioning).

-When you need to change a workflow that already has in-flight instances, you can't simply swap out the logic — those running instances must replay their history deterministically.
+When you need to change a workflow that already has in-flight instances, you can't simply edit the logic since those running instances replay their history deterministically.
 Dapr provides two approaches depending on how significant the change is:

 1. **Patching** — for small, incremental changes.
-You modify the existing workflow definition in place and use `ctx.isPatched()` to branch between old and new behavior.
+You modify the existing workflow definition in place and use the `isPatched` flag to branch between old and new behavior.
 2. **Named versioning** — for larger changes.
-You register explicit named versions of the workflow side-by-side, letting the engine run old instances on the old version while new instances pick up the latest.
+You register explicit named versions of the workflow side-by-side, letting Dapr run old instances on the old version while new instances pick up the latest.

-A common migration path is to start with patching for quick fixes, then eventually cut over to a full named version once the scope of changes warrants it.
+A common scenario is to start with patching for quick fixes, then eventually migrate to using a full named version once the scope of changes warrants it.

 ---